-- Keeping a clean desk.
+Keeping a clean desk.
 If your company has an official clean desk policy, you should explain exactly what that means for staff.
-Typically, this requires employees to lock up all papers that display confidential information; remove non-essential documents from the top of the desk; and activate the computer's lock-screen before leaving for an extended time or at the end of the day. - employees should have a clear understanding of how to properly dispose of documents.
+Typically, this requires employees to lock up all papers that display confidential information; remove non-essential documents from the top of the desk; and activate the computer's lock-screen before leaving for an extended time or at the end of the day.